 Cycle the Trails

-Clock in some time along North Star Rails to Trails, an excellent, 28-km paved bike trail linking the communities of Cranbrook and Kimberley.
-The multi-use trail runs along the former CP railway bed and is at times enclosed within gorgeous evergreen forests.
+Clock in some time along North Star Rails to Trails, an excellent 28-km paved bike trail linking the communities of Cranbrook and Kimberley.
+The multi-use trail runs along the former CP railway bed and is, at times, enclosed within gorgeous evergreen forests.
 At other times, you’ll be rewarded with views of both the Steeples and Purcell mountain ranges, in addition to the St. Mary’s River and valley.

 While the inclines are gentle, we opted for an eBike option, renting from Northstar Bicycle Company.
 They also rent regular bikes for kids.
-Keep your eyes peeled for the bike repair stop and pump, close to the Cranbrook section of the trail.
+Keep your eyes peeled for the bike repair stop and pump close to the Cranbrook section of the trail.

 Take in a performance at the Royal Alexandra Hall

 When Winnipeg’s Royal Alexandra Hotel was demolished, its fin de siecle ballroom was carefully disassembled and reconstructed in Cranbrook.
-Now that the Royal Alexandra Hall has been meticulously preserved, you’ll want catch a live performance so you can admire its beauty.
+Now that the Royal Alexandra Hall has been meticulously preserved, you’ll want to catch a live performance so you can admire its beauty.
 Before 2021 is out, snag tickets to Barney Bentall, the Colin James Blues Trio and even a 9 to 5 musical.

 Step Back in Time at Fort Steele